marko-js/website/src/routes/docs/native-tag.md

 ### Change Handlers

-Some native tags in Marko have additional attributes which make them [controllable](TODO).
-All of these attributes end with `Change`, and are designed to take advantage of the [bind shorthand](./language.md#Shorthand-Change-Handlers-Two-Way-Binding).
+Some native tags in Marko have additional attributes which make them **controllable**.
+All of these attributes end with `Change`, and are designed to take advantage of the [bind shorthand](./language.md#shorthand-change-handlers-two-way-binding).

 There are several DOM elements that maintain internal state separate from an associated attribute.
 In Marko such attributes are "uncontrolled", meaning that Marko will _only_ set the attribute value by default and not the internal value.